Mario Bernardi: Biography

 Bernardi was born in Kirkland Lake, Ontario, and spent his first six years in Canada.
 After his family moved to Italy, Bernardi studied piano, organ, and composition with Bruno Pasut at the Manzato Conservatory at Treviso and took his examinations at Italy's Venice Conservatory.

 After graduating in 1945, his family returned to Canada where he finished his studies at The Royal Conservatory of Music in Toronto.
 He then was a concert pianist.

-In 1957 he conducted the Canadian Opera Company, and in 1963 was coach and assistant conductor at the Sadler's Wells Opera Company (now the English National Opera).
+In 1957 he conducted the Canadian Opera Company, and in 1963 was an assistant conductor and later a music director and conductor of the Mozart opera presentations at the Sadler's Wells Opera Company (now the English National Opera) from 1966 to 1968.

-In 1968 he became the founding conductor of the National Arts Centre Orchestra in Ottawa, and also became the music director in 1971.
+In 1969 he became the founding conductor of the National Arts Centre Orchestra in Ottawa, and also became the music director in 1971.
 He then led the Calgary Philharmonic Orchestra from 1984 until 1992.
 From 1983 until 2006 he was the principal conductor of the CBC Radio Orchestra.
 He then retired from full-time work, although he continued to perform with numerous orchestras as an occasional guest conductor; he was named NACO's conductor laureate in 1997.

 He has made several dozen recordings for CBC Records, the CBC's in-house label, among others.

 He died on 2 June 2013 in Toronto.